kanboard/kanboard/docs/slack.markdown

 2. On the list of services, scroll-down and choose **DIY Integrations & Customizations > Incoming WebHooks**
 3. Copy the webhook url to the Kanboard settings page: **Settings > Integrations > Slack**

+Now, all Kanboard events will be sent to the Slack channel.